-- 1. On the time screen, hold (Enter) for 3 seconds until the hours begin to flash.
+- On the time screen, hold Enter for 3 seconds until the hours begin to flash.

 - 2. Keep pressing or to change hours.

-- 3. Press (Enter) to set hours, minutes will now flash.
+- 3. Press Enter to set hours, minutes will now flash.

-- minutes.
+- Keep pressing or to change minutes.

-- 5. Press (Enter) to finish.
+- 5. Press Enter to finish.